apache/activemq-artemis/docs/hacking-guide/en/code.md

    <a name="commitMessageDetails"></a> When you commit your changes you will need to supply a commit message.
 We follow the
     50/72 git commit message format.
 An ActiveMQ Artemis commit message should be formatted in the following manner:

-   1. Add the ACTIVEMQ6 JIRA (if one exists) followed by a brief description of the change in the first line.
+   1. Add the ARTEMIS JIRA (if one exists) followed by a brief description of the change in the first line.
 This line should be limited to 50 characters.
    1. Insert a single blank line after the first line.
    1. Provide a detailed description of the change in the following lines, breaking paragraphs where needed.
 These lines